camelgod/playnite-setup-guide/README.md

 After lots of configuring and finding command line arguments and such, here is some knowledge that may or may not help you.

 ## My Setup
-My setup is as follows:

 - [Sunshine](https://github.com/LizardByte/Sunshine)  (on a Windows 11 Desktop, Ethernet)
 - [Moonlight](https://moonlight-stream.org/) (on a Nvidia Shield, Ethernet)
 - [Playnite](https://github.com/JosefNemec/Playnite) (as the gallery / game launcher)
 - Dualshock 4 (connected to the Nvidia Shield over bluetooth)

-# 1. Software Configuration
+# Software Configuration

+## 1. Install Playnite

+Download and install Playnite from the [releases page on github](https://github.com/JosefNemec/Playnite/releases)

+## 2. Install Moonlight

+Depending on your setup, Moonlight has alot of different clients.
+I use the app from Play Store on the shield - no sideloading or anything.

+You can find the links to download on the [Moonlight Website](https://moonlight-stream.org/#)

+## 3. Install Sunshine

+Install [Sunshine](https://github.com/LizardByte/Sunshine/releases) on your computer.

-## Add Playnite as an Application inside Sunshine
+#### Add Playnite to Sunshine
 To launch Playnite from Sunshine, click "Applications" up top menu and click "Add new".

 Fill out the following (everything else is left as is or blank)